TosbackCgusBridge-Bot/CGUs-versions/Mall/Privacy Policy.md

-**GIGA MARKET LTD.** is committed to protect the privacy of individuals who visit the website and who make use of the on-line facilities.
+**Socio Store** is committed to protect the privacy of individuals who visit the website and who make use of the on-line facilities.

-This statement discloses the privacy practices that apply to the online collection of data collected on **www.mall.soc.io**, owned and operated by the Giga Market Ltd. , a company part of Seavus Group.
-You can find more information about the Seavus Group on **www.seavus.com** .
-Seavus is a member of the GeoTrustEurope program and is strongly committed to protecting your privacy online.
-GeoTrust provides e-business security that helps drive revenue, profitability and growth, while maintaining business continuity.
+This statement discloses the privacy practices that apply to the online collection of data collected on **soc.io**, owned and operated by the Socio Store

 **Acceptance**
 Please read the following Privacy Policy to understand how your personal information will be treated as you take advantage of our offerings.
-Giga Market Ltd. may update this Privacy Policy periodically.
+Socio Store may update this Privacy Policy periodically.
 This Privacy Policy provides you with information in terms of articles 19 and 20 of the Data Protection Act.
 It also takes consideration of Recommendation 2/2001 of the Article 29 Data Protection Working Party, adopted on 17 May 2001, on certain minimum requirements for collecting personal data on-line.
 The policy can be easily accessible via a link at the bottom of the web page.